re1e4se/BookAndStorage/README.md

 ## Features
 - **Data Storage**: Store various types of data in books, such as text, images, small videos, even more!
+- **Book Splitting**: Split bigger data to chunks of books!
+Currently, you can't get more than 36 books of data since books are placed into your inventory.
+If you try to create data worth more than 36 books (approximately 288 KB), you will not receive the rest of the data.
 - **Ease of Use**: You can easily create books with one command or write a content of a book to an actual file!
 - **Compatibility**: Compatible with Minecraft version 1.14+ due to increased page sizes of the books.
 > [!NOTE]